Thursday, 30 November 2023

 In Rome, urine was used to wash clothes.
 The emperor Vespasian put a tax on urine collected from public toilets and sold for cleaning.
 His son complained that it was a disgusting way to raise money.
 Vespasian held a gold coin under his son's nose and said 'pecunia non olet' (money does not stink).

-I wrote a history of farming.
-It's a fascinating story.
+I wrote a history of clothes

 Monday, 27 November 2023